bridging-the-gap/bridging-the-gap.github.io/index.md

 * Events

 ## Deployment
-The latest version of the app is hosted [here](https://bridging-the-gap.xyz/#/).

-#### Log-in credentials for a home-page mockup for companies using the app:
-Email: hr@google.com

-Password: foo

-#### Log-in credentials for a home-page mockup for students using the app:
-Email: erish@hawaii.edu

-Password: foo

-#### Log-in credentials for a home-page mockup for admin using the app:
-Email: bridging.the.gap.uhm@gmail.com

-Password: foo
+The latest version of the app was hosted at https://bridging-the-gap.xyz/#/.
+However, the site is no longer available online.
+To make up for this, I made a quick video going through Bridging the Gap prior to taking the site down, which you can view [here](https://youtu.be/HKx3iJ5qk1I).

 ## User Guide